unexpectedjs/unexpected/documentation/api/addType.md

 * __identify__: `boolean function(value)` - a function deciding if the type
   should be used for the given value.

+Note that your type has the option to take precedence over all the build-in types.
+Test subjects will be tested against the most recently defined type first, so `identify` functions should take care not to break with `undefined`, `null` and so on.

 Optional members:

 * __base__: `String` - the name of the base type.
 Defaults to `any`.